Sec0gh/Portswigger-Labs/SQL Injection Labs/In-Band SQL Injection/README.md

 ```
 category=' union select 'hello',null--
 ```
-- In real-world scenarios, you must know the names of the tables and columns containing the data you want to access, in the next labs we will know how to know that, but in this lab description, we know the name of the table and the columns which we will retrieve.
+- **In real-world scenarios, you must know the type and version of the database software, and the names of the tables and columns containing the data you want to access, in the next labs we will know how to know that, but in this lab description, we know the name of the table and the columns which we will retrieve.**
 3. And the last phase is retrieving the data from the `user` table:

 ```